 Ogle's next book project, "Archipelago Capitalism: The Other International Political Economy, ca. 1870s-1980s," explores the formation of a distinctly non-territorial and non-national economic and legal order that was put in place in the postwar decades and that would come to form the basis for today's global economy as it emerged from the 1970s and 1980s.
 The book will focus on Britain, Germany, the United States, and France, and look at the emergence of tax havens and offshore finance, unregulated currency markets, and special economic zones in the shadow of the public eye.

 Another project Ogle is pursuing is a legal and intellectual history of the question, who has the right to own and access natural resources like minerals, oil, and water, ca. 1870s-present.
+The project is currently titled "Owning the Earth: The Struggle to Control Natural Resources," and will consist of a number of case studies from a range of regional backgrounds and debates at the level of international law and international organizations, as well as NGOs.
 Future interestes include a history of the Egyptian Society of Political Economy, Statistics, and Legislation, founded in 1909 in Cairo, as well as the history of Tangier from the early 19th to the mid-20th century.

 The Global Transformation of Time 1870 - 1950 (Harvard University Press, September 2015).